Frauds and Scams

 The one-ring scam, also known as the missed call or Wangiri scam, involves receiving a single ring or missed call on your phone.
 If you call back, you may be connected to a premium rate number, resulting in excessive charges.
 Scammers may attempt to keep you on the line, engaging you in conversation or misleading you with false claims to prolong the call and increase charges.
 For more about One Ring Scam ...

-Online Marketplace and Shopping Scams
+Online Shopping Scams

 Online marketplace and shopping scams refer to fraudulent activities that occur during online transactions on e-commerce websites, online marketplaces, or classified ad websites.
 Scammers may take payment for products or services but never actually deliver them.
 Scammers may use any data you enter for identity theft or unauthorized transactions.
-For more about Online marketplace and shopping scams ...
+For more about Online shopping scams ...

 Phantom Hacker Scam